 Features to Consider When Choosing the Right Mobile DSP

-Ask your mobile DSP vendor whether its platform can accommodate massive amounts of data.
-Make sure that the mobile DSP can execute multiple advertising campaigns simultaneously, plug into multiple exchanges and networks, and reflect information in real time on your interface.
+Ask your mobile DSP vendor what tech stack they employ and whether its platform can accommodate massive amounts of data, and.
+Make sure that the mobile DSP can execute multiple online advertising campaigns both in the app and on the web simultaneously, plug into multiple ad exchanges and ad networks, and reflect information in real-time on your interface.

-Because reaching the right audiences is so crucial in mobile advertising, many mobile DSPs use integrated first- and third-party data that segments audiences and builds even better algorithms for more powerful targeting on mobile.
+Because reaching the right audiences is so crucial in mobile advertising, many mobile DSPs use integrated first- and third-party data that segments audiences and builds even better algorithms for more accurate targeting on mobile.

-Moreover, pay attention to the innovative ad formats that allow users to interact with the ad and perform actions such as touching, swiping, expanding and animating the creative.
+Moreover, pay attention to the innovative ad formats that allow mobile users to interact with the ad and perform actions such as touching, swiping, expanding, and animating the creative.
 To serve such high-resolution ads, the mobile DSP must incorporate in-built modular units that support an upgraded SDK architecture.